 - 1. Execute component 2.
 Selection and approval of the climate change projects that it includes. - a.
 Preparation of evaluation criteria for project proposals - b.
-Preparation of the flow of the entire process of identification, design, evaluation and approval of project proposals. - c.
-Design and approval of regulations, manuals, procedures and formats required throughout the process of identification, design, evaluation. - d.
+Preparation of the flow of the entire process of identification, design, evaluation, and approval of project proposals. - c.
+Design and approval of regulations, manuals, procedures, and formats required throughout the process of identification, design, evaluation.

+- d.
 Approval and implementation of project proposals. - 2.
 Execute component 3.
 Management of the EDA project Fund for the financing of climate projects. - a.
 Negotiation of contract conditions. - b.
 Evaluation of the institutional capacity of local entities with approved projects after signing the contract. - c.
 Ensure compliance with prerequisites and documentation necessary for signing the contract. - d.
 Signing of contracts with local entities. - e.
-Make the disbursements of the financing to the projects - f.
-Provide follow-up and monitoring of project execution - g.
+Make the disbursements of the financing to the projects. - f.
+Provide follow-up and monitoring of project execution. - g.
 Coordinate with ASONOG, the provision of technical assistance to local entities during the execution of the project. - h.
 Closing of the projects - i.
-Coordinate the intermediate and final evaluation of the project - Prepare technical and financial reports of the execution of the components for CASM - 4.
+Coordinate the intermediate and final evaluation of the project. - 3.
+Prepare technical and financial reports of the execution of the components for CASM. - 4.
+Monitoring all EDA Program activities and specific project activities. - 5.
 Coordinate with CASM and ASONOG the different activities of the project.